Toronto Home Energy Loan Program

 - details and cost estimates for the intended improvements based on contractor quote(s); and

 - identify the applicable incentives and rebates available to you from the utility companies.

 Once the City has approved your funding request, you will be sent a Property Owner Agreement (POA) to sign, which is the funding agreement between the property owner(s) and the City.
 You must sign the POA and return it to the City.

 Once your signed POA is received by the City, signed by the Chief Corporate Officer and certified by the City Clerk, an initial disbursement of up to 30 per cent (30%) of the funding amount will be provided to you to help get your project underway (if requested).

 - After you have hired a contractor and completed the work, book your post-retrofit assessment with your Energy Advisor.
 The Advisor will verify the improvements and provide a new EnerGuide score for your home.

-- Submit a Project Completion Report to the City that includes the final improvement cost and your new EnerGuide score.
-The City will then send you a cheque for the amount of the balance of your funding upon verification of your project completion.
+- Submit a Project Completion Report to the City that includes the final costs and the new EnerGuide rating.
+The City will then send you a final disbursement cheque upon verification of your project completion.